Giums/terrascoperta/README.md

 ## Privacy

-A bilingual (IT/EN) Privacy notice is available from the "Privacy" button in the header (`src/components/Info/PrivacyPolicy.tsx`), based on an actual audit of the codebase: no cookies, no localStorage/analytics/tracking, no accounts or forms that persist data.
-The one real touchpoint is the address search, which sends the typed query directly from the browser to Nominatim/OpenStreetMap. **Before deploying publicly, fill in the `[insert contact email]` placeholder in that component** with a real contact — this wasn't set automatically since publishing a personal email is your call to make, not a default to assume.
+A bilingual (IT/EN) Privacy notice is available from the "Privacy" button in the header (`src/components/Info/PrivacyPolicy.tsx`), based on an actual audit of the codebase: no cookies, no localStorage, no accounts or forms that persist data, no analytics running today.
+The notice already documents an Umami section pre-written for if/when analytics is added — **currently aspirational, no Umami script is actually wired into the app yet**, see [Roadmap](#roadmap).
+The address search sends the typed query directly from the browser to Nominatim/OpenStreetMap; the two live per-point checks above send the searched coordinates directly to ISPRA IdroGEO and Copernicus, same pattern (browser-to-provider, not through our backend). **Before deploying publicly, fill in the `[insert contact email]` placeholder in that component** with a real contact — this wasn't set automatically since publishing a personal email is your call to make, not a default to assume.
 This is a good-faith technical description for a small personal project, not legal advice.

 ## Roadmap